Gnosis-MEP/Object-Detection-Service/README.md

 # Object Detection Service
-This service is responsible for handling object detection on image streams and the output is a vekg of each image
+This service is responsible for handling object detection on image streams and the output is a vekg of each image.

+It should be capable of running any Tensorflow 1.12-1.14 object detection trained on COCO dataset from the [model zoo](https://github.com/tensorflow/models/blob/r1.12.0/research/object_detection/g3doc/detection_model_zoo.md) (The ones that output masks were not tested.)

 # Commands Stream
 ## Inputs